- Patient Preparation

 Analytical Specificity and Sensitivity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
 Regulatory region mutations and deep intronic mutations will not be detected.
-Large deletions/duplications of exons 16 and 20 may or may not be detected depending on the breakpoint locations.
 The breakpoints of large deletions/duplications will not be determined.

 Counseling and informed consent are recommended for genetic testing.
 Consent forms are available online.